solderneer/obsidian-ai-tools/README.md

 3. Run the query and verify if the **Table Editor** now shows two tables, `document` and `document_section`.

 #### Install the plugin

+_From Community Plugins_
+This plugin is now available directly from within the Obsidian Community Plugins.
+Navigate to Settings > Community Plugins > Browse, and then search `AI Tools` to find and install it.
+Alternatively, [click here](obsidian://show-plugin?id=ai-tools).
+You can then proceed on to the setup section below.

+_Manually_

 1. Go to the [latest release](https://github.com/solderneer/obsidian-ai/releases), and download `main.js`, `manifest.json` and `styles.css`.
 2. Copy them into your obsidian vault in a new folder, `VaultFolder/.obsidian/plugins/obsidian-id/`.